International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 ### 2.1 Prerequisites

-1. The `<base>` notation indicates the base URL for a connector endpoint.
-For example, if the base connector URL is `connector.example.com`, the
+1. The `<base>` notation indicates the base URL for a [Connector](../model/terminology.md#connector--data-service-) endpoint.
+For example, if the base [Connector](../model/terminology.md#connector--data-service-) URL is `connector.example.com`, the
    URL `https://<base>/negotiation/request` will map to `https//connector.example.com/negotiation/request`.

 2. All request and response messages must use the `application/json` media type.

 ### 2.2 Contract Negotiation Error

-In the event of a client request error, the connector must return an appropriate HTTP 4xx client error code.
+In the event of a client request error, the [Connector](../model/terminology.md#connector--data-service-) must return an appropriate HTTP 4xx client error code.
 If an error body is returned it must be a [ContractNegotiationError](./message/contract-negotiation-error.json) with the following properties:

 | Field       | Type          | Description                                                 |